top of page

 The Irish midlands get a bit of a raw deal and are often left out of the equation when discussing the great tourist spots of Ireland.
-I’m delighted to see that this is starting to turn on its head now with the likes of Discover Ireland’s recent promotional campaign #IrelandsHiddenHeartlands
+I’m delighted to see that this is starting to turn on its head with Discover Ireland’s promotional campaign #IrelandsHiddenHeartlands

 For years the midlands have been overlooked by tourists in favour of the dramatic splendour of the Wild Atlantic Way, the breath-taking mountain ranges of Kerry, Mayo and Wicklow, the diverse foodie culture of places like Cork, Galway, Kilkenny and indeed Dublin, and the beautiful beaches of places like Donegal, Sligo and Wexford.
 The midlands are less easy to market and really didn’t get a look in until recently but happily this is beginning to change.
 Now we’ve got greenways, cycleways and walkways to rival any others in Ireland, the food scene has come on in leaps and bounds with fantastic cafes and restaurants popping up all over the region and there are any number of brilliant spots to bring your kids.
 The lakeland areas are spectacularly beautiful and its spread of country houses and castles are sure to impress.
 It doesn’t scream ‘look at me’ like some of its mouthier counties but has a subtler charm which will appeal to the more discerning and adventurous tourist.